Adolis García Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.1 K/9, the second-worst in MLB.
+- The Athletics pitching staff is 29th in MLB with a collective 7.4 strikeouts per nine innings.

-- The Athletics have a 7.71 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have a 7.53 team ERA that ranks last among all league pitching staffs.

-- Athletics pitchers combine to allow the most home runs in baseball (34 total, 1.8 per game).
+- Athletics pitchers combine to surrender the most home runs in baseball (35 total, 1.8 per game).

-- Sears makes the start for the Athletics, his fourth of the season.
-He is 0-1 with a 4.60 ERA and 12 strikeouts in 15 2/3 innings pitched.
+- Fujinami gets the start for the Athletics, his fourth of the season.
+He is 0-3 with an 11.37 ERA and 10 strikeouts in 12 2/3 innings pitched.

-- The lefty's most recent appearance was on Sunday against the New York Mets, when he went six innings, surrendering two earned runs while giving up four hits.
+- The right-hander last appeared in relief on Saturday, when he threw 2/3 innings against the Texas Rangers while giving up hits.

-- In three games this season, the 27-year-old has an ERA of 4.60, with 6.9 strikeouts per nine innings.
-Opponents are hitting .250 against him.
+- The 29-year-old has amassed an ERA of 11.37, with 7.1 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .245 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.